frank240889/JobSchedulerTest/README.md

 # JobSchedulerTest
 Example project for JobScheduler for executing periodic tasks.
+Adapt to your logic.